 The best way to prevent a diabetic seizure is by having proper control of your blood sugar levels.
 Here are ways to avoid or prevent low blood sugar seizures:

-– Do not skip or take big gaps in between meals.
-A steady intake of food is necessary as it helps in maintaining the sugar levels
+- Do not skip or take big gaps in between meals.
+A steady intake of food is necessary as it helps in maintaining sugar levels.

-– If you wish to consume alcohol, make sure you eat something along with it.
-Moreover, limit the consumption as much as possible
+- If you wish to consume alcohol, make sure you eat something along with it.
+Moreover, limit your consumption as much as possible.

-One of the essential things to do when a person experiences diabetic seizure is to provide immediate treatment to him/her.
+One of the essential things to do when a person experiences a diabetic seizure is to provide immediate treatment to them.
 However, in the process, there are two factors to be considered: